NicoleSiaw/swk_education_accessibility_blogpost/README.md

 # Mapping the Accessibility of Schools in Sarawak, Malaysia

 ## Overview
 This repository contains the final result outputs and charts used in the blogpost *Mapping the Accessibility of Schools in Sarawak, Malaysia*.
-This study focuses on understanding (inaccessibility) of schools in Sarawak by mapping out granular population patterns in Sarawak, and calculating the route, travel mode, distance as well as travel time to the nearest school.
+This study focuses on understanding (in)accessibility of schools in Sarawak by mapping out granular population patterns in Sarawak, then calculating the route, travel mode, distance and travel time to the nearest school.

 Original blogpost can be found on [nicolesiaw.com](nicolesiaw.com)